Gold, Silver, and Iron: Three Rules of Human Conduct

 In his discourse on the three rules of human conduct, T.B.
 Larimore observed that Christ’s parable of the good Samaritan forcefully illustrates each of these philosophies of life (Luke 10:30ff).

-A certain Hebrew man was travelling the twenty-mile-long road that led through a barren region of crags and ravines from Jerusalem to Jericho.
+A certain Hebrew man was traveling the twenty-mile-long road that led through a barren region of crags and ravines from Jerusalem to Jericho.
 As he journeyed, he fell victim to robbers who tore off his clothes, beat him, and left him half-dead by the roadside.
 The bandits’ reasoning was: “We are several; you are one.
 We are strong; you are weak.
 You have possessions; we want them.
 Case closed.”
 Theirs was the clenched-fist rule of iron.

 As the man lay wounded, unable to help himself, presently a Jewish priest came by, and then later, a Levite (one who served the priests in temple ceremonies).
 Both, likely horrified by the bloody scene, crossed to the opposite side of the road, and hastened their steps.
 Their respective thinking doubtless was: “This tragedy was not my fault.
 It’s none of my affair, etc.” They did not kick the afflicted Jew; they did not rifle his pockets.
 They simply passed on.
 They were silver-rule men.